canvasxyz/teekit/DEPLOY-RUNNER.md

 cd teekit

-# Run the base setup script to install build tools, nvm, brew, lima, sqld.
+# Run the base setup script to install build tools, nvm, brew, lima.
 ./scripts/setup.sh

 # Run the image builder setup script to check for dependencies, systemd, and to install nix.